BindushreeMK/certificates/README.md

 I would like to express my gratitude to:
 - Managers, colleagues and the team for their support, guidance, and belief in my abilities.
 - Sun Technologies Integrators Pvt Ltd for creating an environment that encourages growth and recognizes talent.

-## How to Access the Certificates
-The digital certificates are linked above as either images or PDFs.

-## Acknowledgements
-- Thanks to the institutions and platforms that issue and support these certifications.
-- Special thanks to the course instructors and teams who have contributed to the creation of these learning paths.

 For any questions/feedback/inquiries or to learn more about my professional achievements and experiences, feel free to contact me at [mkbindushree@gmail.com].